Create Your Event Book a Demo Sign in

 Matthieu Chartier, PhD.

-The evolution of new technologies has caused a digital transformation in almost every industry and field of interest, including academia.
+The evolution of new technologies and especially AI, has caused a digital transformation in almost every industry, including academia.
 Technology has changed the way that academics conduct research, document findings, and collaborate with peers.

 Academics can now rely on new avenues of collaboration that didn’t even exist when they launched their careers.
 Networks like SSRN and Mendeley provide opportunities for researchers to share their work for increased collaboration, and abstract management tools streamline the peer review process required by legitimate academic conferences and journals.